datasheng/intro-to-database-management-system-home-flavor-finance-fuel-fight-club/README.md

 then: npm install exceljs bcrypt cors dotenv express jsonwebtoken morgan mysql2 nodemon

 Make sure you have the .env file in /server with the JWT_SECRET token inside.
 Also include the PORT number.

+### Frontend Setup

+npm install
+create package.json, which should include